minego/mastodon-image-bot/README.md

 	- alltoots: By default only images will be reposted.
 If alltoots is true then all DMs sent by an authorized sender will be applicable for reposting.

+	- boost: If true and there are no queued messages then the most popular toot previously posted by the bot will be reboosted